 We're not the only company out there doing genuine review sections.
 Check out this example from a different company's site as well.

 Again just to reiterate, we are not saying that all Pocket WiFi reviews on provider's websites should be disregarded as untrustworthy.
 We just advise that you read them a little further in order to be sure which ones are genuine, and which ones may be a little bit sketchy and not worthy of your full trust.

 Our last and final place to find Pocket WiFi reviews is online forums.
 Sites like Reddit, TripAdvisor, Yelp, Yahoo Answers, or even Facebook just to name a few, are more reliable because they are usually not affiliated to any company and therefore have a high level of credibility.

 You can tell that most of these reviews were written by real users because they rarely pull any punches when sharing their opinions.

 Okay so let's quickly review what we know about trustworthy reviews when it comes to Pocket WiFi.
 The credibility scale from most trustworthy to least trustworthy goes as follows; online forums are usually the most trustworthy, next actual providers websites, and lastly travel blogs (because of the high chance of their being connection to affiliates).
 Keep in mind that these are not hard and fast rules, just general inclinations.
 Our advice is simple, with all of these companies feeding us endless information about their products and services it's important to dig a little deeper to know if the information is credible.
-On eConnect Japan's website, you can find more than 2,200 real reviews submitted by customers who actually rented a Pocket WiFi from us and kind enough to write a review for us.
-We keep all the reviews, good and bad, in order to show you were not up to any shady business.
+On eConnect Japan's website, you can find more than 3,000 real reviews submitted by customers who actually rented a Pocket WiFi from us and kind enough to write a review for us.
+We keep all the reviews, good and bad, in order to show we are not up to any shady business.